-- (I) Market Analysis - 1.
-Geographic Areas where the Main Products (Services) Sold and Market
+(I) Market Analysis

-Shares:
+1. Geographic areas where the main products (services) sold and market shares:

-The Company's products are mainly sold in Taiwan and Asia.
+The Company's products are mainly sold in Taiwan and Asia and Europe.
 In response to market changes, the Company strategically adjusted its customer portfolio and the proportion of shipments to stably supply the top three domestic copper foil substrate manufacturers and multilayer printed circuit board manufacturers.
 Affected by the US-China trade war, some customer orders have returned to Taiwan.
-Currently, the Company's domestic sales in Taiwan account for about 15%, and the export sales to China, Japan, South Korea, Southeast Asia, and Europe and the United States is totaled about 85%.
+Currently, the Company's domestic sales in Taiwan account for about 10-15%, and the export sales to China, Japan, South Korea, Southeast Asia, Europe, and the United States total about 85-90%.

-The Company's annual capacity in 2021 was 21,600 tons.
-During the same period, the global annual effective capacity of electrolytic copper foil for PCBs was approximately 540,000 tons.
+The Company's annual capacity in 2022 was 21,600 tons.
+During the same period, electrolytic copper foil's global annual effective capacity for PCBs was approximately 540,000 tons.
 The Company's share in the global capacity of electrolytic copper foil for PCBs was accounted for approximately 4%.

-2. The Demand and Supply Conditions for the Market in the Future, the Market's Growth Potential:
+2. The demand and supply conditions for the market in the future, the market's growth potential:

-In response to the needs of terminal applications such as automotive, microwave communications, 5G mobile networks, cloud data, and wireless networks, the high-frequency and high-speed development is required.
-The circuit boards that play the role of load components, power supplies, signal transmission, and heat dissipation must reach high-frequency and high-speed Therefore, it is necessary to cooperate with the development of high-frequency materials with "ultra-low roughness copper foil technology".
+In response to the needs of terminal applications such as automotive, microwave communications, 5G mobile networks, cloud data, and wireless networks, high-frequency and high-speed development is required.
+The circuit boards that play the role of load components, power supplies, signal transmission, and heat dissipation must reach high-frequency and high-speed Therefore, it is necessary to cooperate with the development of high-frequency materials with "ultra-low roughness copper foil technology."